Road Safety Manual

 Box 1.3: Road traffic injury as a leading cause of death and serious health loss

-• leading cause of death for young people aged 15–29 years
+• Road traffic injuries are the leading cause of death for children and young adults aged 5-29 years

 In some regions, road traffic injury was the leading cause of death for certain age groups, as shown in Table 1.1.
 For HICs in general, road traffic injury was the leading cause of death for children aged 5–14 years (IHME, 2013).
 A study in four LMICs indicated that 17% of children attending an emergency department following a road traffic crash sustained disabilities lasting six weeks or more (WHO, 2008).